These Credit Cards Offer Elite Status on Hotels & Rental Cars

 - Chase Marriott Bonvoy Bold Credit Card – Receive 15 nights of credits per year, which automatically gives you Silver status.

 - Chase Marriott Bonvoy Boundless Credit Card – Receive the same Silver status as the Bold credit card.
-Note: this credit card has a $95 annual fee (the Bold card has no fee), but you get a free night certificate every year.
+Note: this credit card has a $95 annual fee (the Bold card has no fee), but you get a free night certificate every year with this card–something the Bold card doesn’t offer.

 - The Ritz-Carlton Card from Chase – Get automatic gold status with this credit card in your wallet.
 Enjoy the same benefits listed above.